PracticeUpdate/pu-video/README.md

 For demo example review the dir folder.

-Note: If you are only loading a single video w/o the playlist you will have to also include this small html element:
+**NOTE**: If you are only loading a single video w/o the playlist you will have to also include this small html element:

 <div id="global-video-attributes" class="hide"
 	data-account="2421677169001"